01 of 11

 The Pont du Gard in Gard, Languedoc

-There is a multimedial complex at the site with a high tech museum, botanical gardens and many activities for children.
-It’s an ideal spot for a day trip with the river where you can swim and picnic places as well.
+There is a multimedia complex at the site with a high tech museum, botanical gardens and many activities for children.
+It’s an ideal spot for a day trip, with the river where you can swim and picnic places as well.

 400 rte du Pont du Gard